ABOUT THE COURSE

-Through the Broadcast Journalism program, you will discover and master the best techniques of reporting, writing and editing broadcast news stories.
-You will learn television and radio skills, anchoring, and master the skills to shoot and record interviews, plan and execute news stories, and also get an insight into the nuances of editing and news presentation.
+Through the Broadcast Journalism program, you will discover and master the best techniques of reporting, writing and editing broadcast news and feature stories.
+You will learn the skills to shoot and record interviews, plan and execute news stories, and anchor bulletins and programs.
+You will also get an insight into the nuances of editing and news presentation.

 Students of Television Journalism will also be involved in regular course work as reporters, camera persons, editors, writers and producers, using highly sophisticated TV production equipment and editing and production software.

-Students who take Radio News Features as an elective will discover the magic of the medium—and its endless possibilities of online radio and podcasts.
+Students who take Television News Features as an elective will discover the magic of the long form story—and its endless possibilities.

 |Core courses||Area of Specialisations (Choose one specialisation from the following list)||Electives (Choose four electives from the following list)|